mutyonok/todo-app-course/day3/hour4.md

 **Why outside a function?** Code at the top level of your JS file runs immediately when the script loads.
 Code *inside* functions only runs when you call them.

+**Why at the bottom of the file?** JavaScript reads your file from top to bottom.
+It's a rule of thumb: first define a function, only then call it.
+This makes code readable and error-prone.

 **Success check:**
 - Refresh the page → saved tasks appear
 - Open DevTools Application tab → localStorage still has your data